I was studying global ecology and anthropology, and the world was literally my classroom.

 That first decade was devoted to leading programs overseas.
 I brought students to Africa, Asia and Central America.
 I honed my skills as a logistician, problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, financial planner and mentor.
 The next decade was a time of making bigger change on an organizational level, so I hung up my backpack and moved into an office, where I expanded my skills in ethical and sustainable program development, risk management protocol, staff hiring and training, admissions procedures, and experiential education curriculum.

-My current chapter transitioned me into gap year consulting, a perfect culmination of everything I have accomplished to-date.
-I am an accredited professional gap year counselor, and former board member, of the Gap Year Association.
+My current chapter transitioned me into gap year consulting, a perfect culmination of everything I have done to-date.
+I am an accredited professional gap year counselor, current Alumni Committee member, and former board member of the Gap Year Association.
 I have been a keynote speaker at the USA Gap Year Fairs since 2011.
-I promote the gap year on a national level at conferences and schools, travel the world to vet quality placements, advise new programs on best practices, and work closely with families to curate the gap year options that will best meet the needs, interests, goals and budget of each courageous gap year student.
+I promote the gap year on a national level at conferences and schools, travel the world to vet quality placements, advise new programs on strategic development ... and BEST of all work closely with families to curate the gap year options that will best meet the needs, interests, goals and budget of each courageous gap year student.

 I am a facilitator at heart, and feel honored to support people in life's transitions.
 In addition to mentoring students for the past 25 years, I have also been a ski instructor, birth doula and wedding officiant.

-I love living in a beautiful 4-season New England valley where I can ski, canoe, camp and trail run.
+I love living in a beautiful 4-season New England college town where I can ski, trail run, see live music and support local farmers.
 Making art and playing ukulele bring me levity and joy.
-And when I travel, whether it's 1 hour or 9,000 miles away, it's with purpose, optimism and a desire to make genuine connections with a place and its people.
+And whenever I travel, whether it's 1 hour or 9,000 miles away from home, it's with a genuine desire to connect with a place and its people.

-My husband Jason and I have worked and adventured together for 15 years, including starting a family of our own.
-We have been fortunate to travel the world, but our homes away from home remain Truro and Truckee.
-Through it all we have aspired to cultivate what we call a #gapyearstateofmind.
+My husband Jason and I have worked and adventured together for 20 years all over the world, and our own amazing country.
+Through it all we have started a business and a family together, providing us constant opportunities to truly cultivate and model what we most believe in: living with a #gapyearstateofmind.
 What does that mean?
 For starters: knowing your why, nurturing curiosity and compassion, pushing beyond your comfort zone, striving for your best version of yourself, and doing so with integrity, authenticity and fun.